Skip to main content

 Help with court fees

 In some circumstances you may not have to pay a fee at all or only a reduced fee if you are on a low income or certain benefits, and have no or little savings.
 For example, you will not pay anything if you can prove that you get Income Support, Income-based Jobseeker’s Allowance, State Pension Credit guarantee credit, Universal Credit with gross annual earnings of less than £6,000 or income-related Employment and Support Allowance, as long as your savings or other capital don’t exceed certain limits.
 The savings limit will depend on whether you (or a partner) are under or over 61, and on whether the fee is over or under £1,420.
 You should make any application for help paying a court fee promptly.
 You may also hear help with court fees called ‘fee remission’.
 You can ask for help paying court fees by completing Form EX160 (Welsh/English version).
 There are notes at the back of the form to help you complete it.
-You might also find Getting help to pay a court fee in a civil or family case helpful.
+You might also find Help with court fees in a civil or family case helpful.

 When you start an appeal, you will be called ‘the appellant’ not ‘the claimant’, and the defendant will be called ‘the respondent’.